kayaismail/uygun/README.md

 How to clone
 git clone https://github.com/kayaismail/uygun.git

-Uygun is an automation tests project for
+Uygun is an automation tests project for Enuygun

-Install the required Python packages: pip install -r requirements.txt
+Install the required Python packages:

+pip install -r requirements.txt

 How to run tests